Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 They get their name from their unique behavior of cutting precise circles in the edges of leaves to create a nest.

 These bees have black bodies with yellowish markings on their heads and thoraxes.
-Unlike other types of bees, leafcutter bees use leaves instead of wax to build their nests.
+Unlike other types of bees, leafcutter bees build their nests using leaves instead of wax.

-As its name suggests, this bee uses its scissor-like jaws to cut sections from leaves which it then takes back to its nest to make a home.
+As its name suggests, this bee uses its scissor-like jaws to cut sections from leaves, which it then returns to its nest to make a home.

-Leafcutting Bees are solitary bees and use the leaves to make individual compartments where they can lay their eggs.
-Leafcutting Bees are beneficial pollinators and help keep Indiana’s crops thriving.
+Leafcutting Bees are solitary bees that use the leaves to make individual compartments where they can lay their eggs.
+They are beneficial pollinators and help keep Indiana’s crops thriving.

 7. Sweat Bee